ManuelLerchner/MolSim-WS23-24/sheet03/submission/ReadMe.md

 4. **Observations of the simulation**
    - We reran the simulation from last week and the results at least on a macro scale did not change much

+4. **Benchmarks**
+   - We automized the benchmarking process
+   - You now only have to make the binary in /benchmarks and the script will genrate a csv file that you can then analyze
+   - The exact measurements are in the data folder but you can see how the time of the direct sum container grows quadratically and the time of the linked cells container grows linearly

+[//]: # (     ![plot]&#40;&#41;)

 ### Task 3: Boundary conditions